chrisluedtke/ACM-School-Placement/technical post.md

 This type of problem falls into the general umbrella of combinatorial optimization, where we are interested in finding the best combination from a large pool of possibilities.
 For example, for a site of 80 AmeriCorps Members (ACMs) split into 8 equally sized teams, there are 5.9 x 10^61 possible combinations (for comparison, there are 8.1 x 10^67 ways to shuffle a deck of cards, which is regarded as practically infinite).

 In this post, we go over how we implemented our solution to this problem so that others might adapt it to their own use case.
-This post was a collaborative effort between Alex Perusse and Chris Luedtke, who co-developed this method, and is also available on (his blog.)[put your blog link here]
+This post was a collaborative effort between Alex Perusse [(blog)]() and Chris Luedtke [(blog)](https://chrisluedtke.github.io/).

 ## Defining the Business Need